-Take your doctor’s expert advice and do these things to reduce the spread of COVID:
+Take your doctor’s expert advice to reduce the spread of COVID

 For information, visit the government’s COVID-19 website.